ordinals/ord/docs/src/guides/ordinal-hunting.md

 Ordinal Hunting
 ===============

+*This guide is out of date.
+Since it was written, the `ord` binary was changed to only build the full ordinal index when the `--ordinal-index` flag is supplied.
+Additionally, `ord` now has a built-in wallet that wraps a Bitcoin Core wallet.
+See `ord wallet --help`.*

 Ordinal hunting is difficult but rewarding.
-The feeling of owning a wallet full of UTXOs, redolent with the scent of rare and exotic ordinals, is beyond compare.
+The feeling of owning a wallet full of UTXOs, redolent with the scent of rare and exotic sats, is beyond compare.

 Ordinals are numbers for satoshis.
 Every satoshi has an ordinal number and every ordinal number has a satoshi.